 Czech-based Avast was the first company to offer home network security and is dedicated to providing free antivirus protection to homes, schools and businesses around the world.
 Founded in 1988 and headquartered in Prague, Czech Republic, Avast also has locations in the USA, Germany, China, South Korea and Tawain.

-- Keeps your online activity private: Avast won’t sell your private information to anyone, including the NSA, CIA or government.
+Keeps your online activity private: Avast won’t sell your private information to anyone, including the NSA, CIA or government.

-- Unbreakable password: One unbreakable password protects all of your system’s other passwords.
+Unbreakable password: One unbreakable password protects all of your system’s other passwords.

-- International: Find a business partner around the world who speaks your language and can provide local service.
+International: Find a business partner around the world who speaks your language and can provide local service.

-- Saves schools money: Schools can get protection from threats and viruses for free without limitations on seats or time.
+Saves schools money: Schools can get protection from threats and viruses for free without limitations on seats or time.

-- Avast SecureLine: Avast’s SecureLine protects your iOS devices so you can maintain a secure connection on the go.
+Avast SecureLine: Avast’s SecureLine protects your iOS devices so you can maintain a secure connection on the go.

-- No tracking with SecureLine: Avast SecureLine doesn’t keep logs of your online activity so what you do online is completely secure and untraceable.
+No tracking with SecureLine: Avast SecureLine doesn’t keep logs of your online activity so what you do online is completely secure and untraceable.

-- Best for Individuals, schools and businesses.
+Best for: Individuals, schools and businesses.

-Avast Antivirus Company Profile
+Avast Antivirus Company Information

 - Company Name: